 Plan for the next day

-I think this next point relates to everybody – the thoughts that seem to keep me awake (most of the time) is thinking about the long to-do list that I have to complete tomorrow.
-I always make sure that before I go to sleep, I write down a plan for the next day to allow my brain to switch off from thinking about this whilst trying to get to sleep.
-Along with scheduling your day, I recommend setting any alarms that are needed for the next day – again, so you’re not lying there thinking, ‘what if I don’t wake up on time tomorrow?’
+I think this next point is relevant for everybody – what seems to keep me awake (most of the time) is thinking about the long to-do list that I have to complete the next day.
+I always make sure that before I go to sleep, I write down a plan for the next day to allow my brain to switch off from thinking about this while trying to get to sleep.
+Along with scheduling your day, I recommend setting any alarms that are needed for the next day – again, so you’re not lying there thinking, "What if I don’t wake up on time tomorrow?"

-If you're struggling to sleep, check our our Find Help Guide on Sleep Problems with advice and places you can go to get help.
+If you're struggling to sleep, check our our guide to sleep problems - it's full of information, advice and places you can go to get help.